 Scores are calculated on the TSA scale to one decimal place (running approximately 0–100).
 The scale is an estimate of the candidate’s ability, which makes scores comparable by factoring in question and overall test difficulty, using the Rasch statistical technique.

 Marking of TSA UCL is automated.
-The Admissions Testing Service does not accept requests for re-marks.
+Cambridge Assessment Admissions Testing does not accept requests for re-marks.

 Candidates take TSA as a paper-based test, on an ESPS assessment day.
 Candidates will be informed when they need to take TSA by the university.

-The Admissions Testing Service does not release TSA results directly to candidates.
+Cambridge Assessment Admissions Testing does not release TSA results directly to candidates.
 Results will be passed to UCL.